nutanix-japan/hycu/hycu/hycu.rst

 (Optional) Nutanix Files Integration
 ++++++++++++++++++++++++++++++++++++

 HYCU is the first solution to provide fully integrated backup and restore capabilities for Nutanix Files using native Nutanix Change File Tracking (CFT) APIs.
+Additionally, HYCU is capable of backing up both SMB and NFS shares in Nutanix Files.

 While classic backup solutions heavily burden the file server by using the Network Data Management Protocol (NDMP) approach, needing to traverse the whole file tree to identify changed files, HYCU uses Nutanix storage layer snapshots and CFT to get the changed files instantly.
 This means HYCU backups remove impact on the file server and significantly reduce the data-loss risk by backing up file share changes on hourly basis, compared to classic, nightly file share backups.